-Whey protein stimulates more muscle-building in older men when compared to other proteins because of its superior amino acid profile, according to a new study by researchers from Maastricht University Medical Center in the Netherlands.
+Whey protein stimulates muscle building in older males when compared to other proteins because of its superior amino acid profile, according to a new study by researchers from Maastricht University Medical Center in the Netherlands.

 The study, published in the American Journal of Clinical Nutrition, reveals that in addition to being a “fast” digesting protein, whey also has a preferable ratio of amino acids for protein retention in the muscles.

 As we age, muscle synthesis declines and muscle loss accelerates.
 Muscle loss is not only a problem in terms of physical activity, total body muscle is also a huge factor in regulating body weight and determining resting metabolic rate.
 Sarcopenia, or age-related loss of muscle and strength, is becoming an increasingly relevant concern for an aging population and is directly associated with quality of life.

 Promoting muscle synthesis through diet and exercise is effective in maintaining long-term health.
 The authors of the current study suggest that increasing muscle protein synthesis through ingestion of whey proteins may provide “effective nutritional strategies to attenuate age-related losses of muscle mass.”

 Higher rates of muscle protein synthesis are likely “attributed to the faster digestion and absorption kinetics of whey, which results in a greater increase in postprandial plasma amino acid availability and thereby further stimulates muscle protein synthesis,” report the researchers.

 Although previous research shows that whey protein supports higher levels of protein retention than casein, it has not been clear if retention was due to quick digestion and absorption of whey proteins, or if the amino acid content of whey may have contributed as a factor.
 Whey, for example, is characteristically higher in branched-chain amino acids, including leucine.